ISIQuiz/ISIQuiz.github.io/en/README.md

 ## Team

-The Team Mebers in the development of this project are:
+The Team Members in the development of this project are:
 - Daniele Gambaletta
 - Igor Lirussi
 - Riccardo Omiccioli